PeterShinners/comp/design/type.md

 have no fields, but they do have their own extensible type system and are strictly typed themselves.

-- Numbers offer unlimited precision, avoiding integer overflow and precision loss.
+- Numbers offer huge precision, avoiding integer overflow and precision loss.
 - Strings handle text with integrated templating.
 - Booleans represent concrete logical values that do not become or act like